Best Crypto Cards in Russia (2026)

 Russian internal passport (vnutrenniy pasport): Not accepted by any international crypto card issuer.
 This document is for domestic Russian use only and has no international validity.

-Russian international passport (zagranichnyy pasport, zagranpassport): Accepted as proof of identity by most issuers including KAST, RedotPay, Crypto.com, and MetaMask.
+Russian international passport (zagranichnyy pasport, zagranpassport): Accepted as proof of identity by most issuers including KAST, RedotPay, and Crypto.com.
 However, issuers also require proof of address, and a Russian address will trigger rejection or enhanced due diligence at most platforms due to sanctions compliance screening.

 Required for successful verification: